Disease

 Chronically wet soil from overwatering or poor drainage

-Root rot in Schefflera develops when roots sit in saturated, oxygen-depleted soil for extended periods.
-Pythium and Phytophthora water molds colonize the stressed root tissue and destroy it rapidly.
-Schefflera is not the most sensitive plant to overwatering — it's more tolerant than anthurium — but chronic wet conditions over weeks will overcome its resilience.
-The risk is highest in dense, water-retentive potting soil without adequate perlite.
+Root rot in Schefflera develops when roots sit in saturated, oxygen-depleted soil for an extended period.
+Pythium and Phytophthora water molds colonize the already-stressed root tissue and destroy it rapidly once established.
+Schefflera isn't the single most sensitive plant to overwatering — it's more tolerant than something like anthurium — but chronic wet conditions sustained over weeks will eventually overcome even that relative resilience.
+The risk climbs highest in dense, water-retentive potting soil that lacks adequate perlite or other drainage amendment.

-Pot without a drainage hole or saucer holding standing water
+A pot without a drainage hole, or a saucer holding standing water

-Schefflera in decorative pots without drainage holes accumulates water at the base with every watering, creating a permanent saturation zone that the lower roots cannot escape.
-A plant that is otherwise watered correctly in a pot with no exit for excess water will develop root rot over months despite the owner's best intentions.
+A Schefflera kept in a decorative pot with no drainage hole accumulates water at the base with every watering, building a permanent puddle that the lowest roots sit in continuously no matter how well the top of the soil dries out in between.
+A plant that's otherwise watered on a sensible schedule, but sits in a container with nowhere for excess water to go, will still develop root rot over months despite the owner's genuinely careful habits.

-Potting a Schefflera into a significantly larger container fills the extra soil volume around the roots with moisture that the roots cannot access and that dries very slowly.
-This outer ring of perpetually moist soil creates anaerobic conditions at its boundary with the root ball.
-For Schefflera specifically, pot up gradually — one size at a time.
+Potting a Schefflera into a container that's significantly larger than its current root system fills the extra soil volume around the roots with moisture the roots can't yet access and that dries very slowly as a result.
+This outer ring of perpetually moist soil creates anaerobic conditions right at its boundary with the actual root ball.
+For Schefflera specifically, the better practice is to pot up gradually, one size at a time, rather than jumping straight to a much larger container.

 How to Fix It